-- The level of base salary for an Executive Director is fixed in his or her service agreement(s).
-The level of salary is reviewed by the Remuneration Committee when a service agreement is up for renewal. - No cash salary.
-Salary is comprised entirely of long-term deferred shares ("deferred share salary") in the form of nil-cost options annually in respect of the work year, and is usually expected to be awarded within one month of the end of the work year, although the Remuneration Committee retains the discretion to determine the timing of the award. - Deferred share salary in respect of a work year will vest over five years with 20% vesting in each of the second, third, fourth, fifth and sixth years following the end of the work year.
+There is no cash salary payable to Mr Gilauri.
+If the Remuneration Committee so determines, up to 50% of the salary of any other future Executive Directors compensation may be paid in cash.
+The base salary for an Executive Director is fixed in his or her service agreement(s).
+The level of the salary is reviewed by the Remuneration Committee when a service agreement is up for renewal.

+- For Mr Gilauri, salary is comprised entirely of long-term deferred shares ("deferred share salary") which take the form of nil-cost options granted annually in respect of the work year, and is usually expected to be awarded within one month of the end of the work year, although the Remuneration Committee retains the discretion to determine the timing of the award and (for future Executive Directors) that some cash salary is payable. - Deferred share salary in respect of a work year will vest over five years with 20% vesting in each of the second, third, fourth, fifth and sixth years following the end of the work year.
 At vesting, the Executive Director will receive (in addition to the deferred share salary) cash payments equal to the dividends paid on the underlying shares between the beginning of the year immediately following the work year and the vesting date. - Lapse provisions (natural malus) are built into the deferred share salary as set out in the "Service agreements and policy on payments for loss of office for our Directors" section below.
-Extended malus and clawback provisions do not apply to base salary as the Remuneration Committee considers that the discretionary deferred shares provide a sufficiently large pool from which to draw extended malus or clawback repayments, if necessary in the circumstances to do so.
+Extended malus and clawback provisions do not apply to deferred share salary as the Remuneration Committee considers that the discretionary deferred shares provide a sufficiently large pool from which to draw extended malus or clawback repayments, if necessary in the circumstances to do so.

-- To motivate and reward an Executive Director that meets or exceeds the KPIs set for him or her by the Remuneration Committee for the relevant period. - Performance-based remuneration solely in the form of discretionary deferred shares (no cash bonus) in order to: - Closely align the interests of an Executive Director with shareholders. - Minimise risk taking for shortterm gain. - Encourage long-term commitment to the Group.
+- To motivate and reward an Executive Director who meets or exceeds the KPIs set for him or her by the Remuneration Committee for the relevant period. - Performance-based remuneration in order to: - Closely align the interests of an Executive Director with shareholders. - Minimise risk taking for shortterm gain. - Encourage long-term commitment to the Group.